Stormvogel is known as the "original" maxi yacht. The first large, light racing yacht of its type still in competition today.

 New Zealand shipbuilder Graham Henry operated the ship throughout the 1990s.
 He began the restoration process in 1991, replacing the mast step with a solid I-beam and getting rid of the aftermarket bowsprit.
 Further hull repairs were carried out, especially in the bow on the starboard side, where in the 1970s the yacht was hit by a whale.
 After restoration in 2007, Stormvogel returned to the Mediterranean.

-She raced Panerai Classic Yachts for two seasons, winning the class in 2008 before sailing across the Atlantic to the Caribbean.
-Over the next few years, the yacht constantly moved to Europe and the Caribbean under the supervision of skipper Jan Hulleman.
-In 2013 Stormvogel won the class at the Antigua Classics.
+She raced in the Panerai Classic Yacht Races for two seasons, winning her class in 2008, before sailing across the Atlantic to the Caribbean.
+Over the next few years, she moved between Europe and the Caribbean under the watchful eye of skipper Jan Hulleman.
+In 2013, Stormvogel won her class at the Antigua Classics.

 Old age ... in joy?